Cas Bourne-Jones Psychotherapy in Bath

 Cas Bourne-Jones Psychotherapy

-People explore psychotherapy for many different reasons, which are unique to the individual.
-I am offering an empathic listening space for you to be heard, my presence on a safe and trusting journey and my commitment to issues around connection, Self and identity.
+People seek psychotherapy for many different reasons, unique to the individual and couple.
+I offer private psychotherapy within a reflective, collaborative and empathic space, providing a safe and trusting therapeutic relationship to explore issues around connection, Self and identity.

 I am an independent Psychotherapist and studied for an MA in Humanistic and Integrative Psychotherapy at BCPC, Bath Centre for Psychotherapy and Counselling.
-I completed this six year training in 2018 and submitted my research papers last year.
+I completed this six year training in 2018.
 I set up my private psychotherapy practice in 2015 in the city centre of Bath at The Lansdown Clinic.
 Coming from a humanistic and integrative psychotherapeutic perspective enables me to work with you in offering a compassionate, accepting and empathic therapy in order for us to explore hidden, denied, buried, distressing and traumatic experiences and relationships.
-Sometimes we meet difficult challenges and relationships in our lives, which could form disrupting blocks to our normal happy and healthy living.
+Sometimes we meet difficult challenges and relationships in our lives, which could form disrupting blocks to our everyday healthy living.
 We may :

-- have buried or unwanted feelings and associations that keep resurfacing causing pain, distress and suffering
+- have buried or unwanted feelings and associations that keep resurfacing causing pain and distress

 - be struggling with bereavement and coming to terms with loss and grief